NejibK/techExcellence/README.md

     3.3.
 Add the following Application Settings

     - LuisAPIHostName - Value: "westeurope.api.cognitive.microsoft.com"

-        - LuisAPIKey - Value: <your luis api key> (can be found in LUIS platform, under MANAGE > Azure Ressources)
+    - LuisAPIKey - Value: -your_luis_api_key- (can be found in LUIS platform, under MANAGE > Azure Ressources)

-        - LuisAppId - Value: <app id>  (can be found in LUIS platform, under MANAGE > Settings)
+    - LuisAppId - Value: -app_id-  (can be found in LUIS platform, under MANAGE > Settings)

-        - MicrosoftAppPassword - Value: <App password> ????????????????
+    - MicrosoftAppPassword - Value: -App_password- ????????????????

 4. We create a function in a seperate file that retrieves our LUIS Configuration